SeiryuZ/HemeWeb/documents/evaluation/README.md

 ## About the blood flow simulation

-In this evaluation, you will run a blood flow simulation using tools named HemeLB.
-The software will take sets of input and run simulation to produce specific outputs from it.
+You will run a blood flow simulation using tools called HemeLB.
+The software will take sets of input and run simulation to produce desired outputs from it.

-We will compare the usability aspect of the simulation process using two different approach, using command line and using web interface.
-You will be given instruction on how to do both approach.
+We will compare the usability aspect of the simulation process using two different interface; command line interface and web interface.
+You will be given instruction on how to do use both approaches.
+But first, some questions to know you better

 ## Demographic questions

 1. Age
-  * [ ] 11 - 15
-  * [ ] 16 - 20
+  * [ ] 11 - 20
-  * [ ] 21 - 25
-  * [ ] 26 - 30
+  * [ ] 21 - 30
-  * [ ] 31 - 35
+  * [ ] 31 - 40
-  * [ ] over 36
+  * [ ] over 40

 2. Gender
   * [ ] Male